 5 Argentina Digital Nomad Visa Application Steps

-- Go to the National Directorate of Migrations page (use your web browser’s translation option).
+- Visit the National Directorate of Migrations page (use your web browser’s translation option).

 - Complete the online application and attach all required documents.